LhKipp/lush/DOCUMENTATION.md

 ```

 ##  Debugging
-`lush` offers the ability to run the code in an interactive debugger.
+`lush` offers the ability to run the code in an simple REPL debugger.
 Try `lush --debug <file>` to try it out.
+The debugger will warn and ask for confirmation before executing any possible impure commands.
+Therefore it is safe to try out scripts in the development phase.

+The following commands are understood by the debugger:

+* help, h - show help
+* step, s - step to the next evaluated statement
+* next, n - step over to the next statement (not recursing into function calls)
+* skip, sk, [Value] - Skip the next statement and continue as if the statement returned [Value].
+Providing no value will return nil
+* print, p, [...var_names] - Print variables specified by `...var_names`
+* scope, sc - Print the current scope

+Hitting ctrl-c will quit the debug session.

 ## The standard library
 The standard library currently only consists of:

 - `std:array`
     - Exported functions
         - `push`: fn push(ret: [T], to_append: [T], ...elems_to_push: T)